5 Brilliant Hacks to Stop Noisy Pipes When Flushing Toilet

 The Shockwave Symphony

-- Sudden Stops and Starts: The abrupt cessation of water flow can send a shockwave through your pipes, resulting in the infamous banging noise known as a water hammer.
+• Sudden Stops and Starts: When water flow suddenly stops or starts, it creates a shockwave that travels through your plumbing.
+This is what causes the annoying banging noise known as water hammer.

 Hissing Toilet and Leaky Affairs